Correlation (Pearson, Kendall, Spearman)

 Key Terms

-Effect size: Cohen’s standard may be used to evaluate the correlation coefficient to determine the strength of the relationship, or the effect size.
-Correlation coefficients between .10 and .29 represent a small association, coefficients between .30 and .49 represent a medium association, and coefficients of .50 and above represent a large association or relationship.
+Effect size: In particular, Cohen’s standard may help to evaluate the correlation coefficient to determine the strength of the relationship, or the effect size.
+Specifically, correlation coefficients between .10 and .29 represent a small association, coefficients between .30 and .49 represent a medium association, and coefficients of .50 and above represent a large association or relationship.

 Ordinal data: In an ordinal scale, the levels of a variable are ordered such that one level can be considered higher/lower than another.
 However, the magnitude of the difference between levels is not necessarily known.
-An example would be rank ordering levels of education.
+For instance, rank ordering levels of education provide a clear example.
 A graduate degree is higher than a bachelor’s degree, and a bachelor’s degree is higher than a high school diploma.
-However, we cannot quantify how much higher a graduate degree is compared to a bachelor’s degree.
+However, we cannot quantify how much higher a graduate degree ranks compared to a bachelor’s degree.
 We also cannot say that the difference in education between a graduate degree and a bachelor’s degree is the same as the difference between a bachelor’s degree and a high school diploma.

 Correlation Resources: